 reason to label people as “grown unschoolers” any more than there is now

 to call someone a “grown public schooler.”
 As grown unschooler

 And, please, if your school-free child isn’t learning

 in lock-step with their schooled peers, just remember that they have a whole

 lifetime ahead of them to walk the life learning path…and that the life

 learning journey involves much more than they would ever be taught in school

 or than they can learn before they grow up.

-Wendy Priesnitz is the editor of Life Learning Magazine.
+Wendy Priesnitz is the founder and editor of Life Learning Magazine.
 She is the

 of self-directed education for over 45 years, and is the author of 13 books.